LisanHub/connect_four_player_vs_AI/README.md

 2. The discs fall to the lowest available space in the selected column
 3. The first player to form a horizontal, vertical, or diagonal line of four discs wins
 4. If the grid fills up without a winner, the game is a draw

+## AI Difficulty Levels

+- **Easy**: Makes occasional random moves and may overlook winning opportunities, searches 1 move ahead
+- **Medium**: Makes some strategic moves but can be beaten with planning, searches 3 moves ahead
+- **Hard**: Makes strong strategic moves and rarely misses winning opportunities, searches 4 moves ahead
+- **Expert**: Plays optimally using full algorithm capabilities, searches 6 moves ahead

+## Technical Implementation

+### Board Representation
+The game uses a 2D NumPy array to represent the board, with:
+- `0` representing empty cells
+- `1` representing player pieces (red)
+- `2` representing AI pieces (green)

+### AI Algorithm Details
+The AI implementation uses several advanced techniques:

+#### Minimax Algorithm
+- Recursively evaluates all possible future board states
+- Creates a game tree where each node is a potential board state
+- Assigns scores to terminal states (wins, losses, draws)
+- Propagates scores up the tree, assuming optimal play by both players
+- Time complexity is reduced through alpha-beta pruning

+#### Alpha-Beta Pruning
+- Optimization technique that significantly reduces the number of nodes evaluated
+- Maintains two values (alpha and beta) to represent the minimum score the maximizing player is assured and the maximum score the minimizing player is assured
+- Skips evaluating branches that cannot possibly influence the final decision
+- Allows for deeper search depths in the same amount of time

+#### Evaluation Function
+The AI evaluates non-terminal board positions through a sophisticated heuristic:
+- Prioritizes center column control (strategically stronger positions)
+- Scores potential winning sequences (connected 2 and 3 pieces with open spaces)
+- Assigns higher penalties to opponent's potential winning moves based on urgency
+- Applies difficulty-based scoring adjustments to simulate different skill levels

+### Game Interface
+- Built using Pygame for the graphical version
+- Clean, responsive UI with visual feedback
+- Custom window icon for better desktop integration
+- Animated piece dropping for a more engaging experience

 ## File Structure